Risto97/pygears-uvm/README.md

 * [SystemC] Tested on version 2.3.3.
 You need to set **SYSTEMC** variable pointing to SystemC installation directory.
   And **LD\_LIBRARY\_PATH** poitnitg to **$SYSTEMC/lib-linux64**.
 * [SystemC-UVM] Using public review beta version *UVM-SystemC Library 1.0-beta2*.
 Export **SYSTEMC\_UVM** variable to installed directory.
 * [Verilator] Verilator should be present in system path.
+Version 4.016 is recommended.
+(4.012 not working)
 * [PyGears] develop branch.

 Install